 Web services offered on federal government and agency websites must also be accessible.
 In addition, private contractors and the financial, healthcare, and legal organizations with peripheral connection to these federal organizations may also be required to comply with Section 508.

 Even beyond their websites, any digital documents, such as PDFs, must also be digitally accessible.

-Web visitors with visual impairments can use ADA compliant websites if they are designed and coded to offer keyboard navigation as well as compatibility with screen reader tools, among other features.
+ADA compliant websites can be used by web visitors with visual impairments if they are designed and coded to offer keyboard navigation as well as compatibility with screen reader tools, among other features.